alecjara/live-coding/README.md

 # live-coding

-Go to the following link to find the topics with the dates:
+Go to the following link to find the Javascript topics with the dates:
 ## [Javascript](README-JS.md)

-Go to the following link to find the topics with the dates:
+Go to the following link to find the HTML topics with the dates:
 ## [HTML](README-HTML.md)